cockroachlabs/open-sourced-interview-process/ProductExercises.md

     - How do you think the differences in those segments impacts their needs from the product?
 How would you validate this?

     - How would you approach learning about enterprise users vs core users?

+## **Title:** **Whiteboarding Customer Experience**

+- **Overview:** In this interview, you are focusing on the candidate’s ability to understand customer pain points in an enterprise environment and collaborate with design + engineering to create solutions they love.
+Product Managers have to know (and have frequent contact and communication with) their customers and users.
+Successful PMs should incorporate real world customer needs and feedback into product development and go beyond the UI when thinking about user experience.

+- **Exercise:** We have a new product design prototyping tool that designers use to share mocks with other stakeholders.
+We need a way to onboard new users.
+The goal is to provide user stories or user flows that outline this process.

+- **Interview Flow**
+    1. Context/Discovery - there is a SaaS product for collaborating with design - 5 minutes

+    2. Framing: Goals/Audience - what are you optimizing for and for whom? - 5 minutes

+    3. Tactical execution - what is the actual flow or user stories - 30 minutes

+    4. Edge cases - 10 mins

+    5. Validation - How can you validate that your solution meets the goals we mentioned earlier? - 10 mins